 The home sleep test process is simple.
 We will show you how to set up your cannula and pulse oximeter in our center, and when you’re at your home later that evening, you’ll go about your normal nightly routine.
 Since you are relaxing in your own home, you can relax and get comfortable before turning in as you normally would.
 The comfort and familiarity of your own bedroom allows our doctor to see the reality of your sleep in your normal environment.

 You won’t need to do any recording or data charting; it’s all completed automatically with your home sleep test equipment.
-Our board-certified sleep physician will receive results as the sleep apnea test is happening, and you won’t have to wait for a lab to send over your test results.
+Our board-certified sleep physician will review the results of your sleep apnea test, and you won’t have to wait for a lab to send over your test results.
 From there, you’ll be diagnosed and given treatment options.

 Diagnosis and Treatment

-Home sleep test results are transmitted to our doctor instantly, so it’s possible for you to have the results of your sleep apnea test within 24 – 72 hours.
+Home sleep test data is recorded electronically, rather than by a sleep technician in a lab, so it’s possible for you to have the results of your sleep apnea test within 24 – 72 hours.
 If you have sleep apnea, we will know right away, and our doctor will create a customized treatment plan that attacks the problem at its source.

 If you have sleep apnea, you will likely be treated in two ways.
 First, your doctor may prescribe a continuous positive airway pressure, or CPAP, device.
 This device works to keep your airway open while you sleep, saving you from dangerous sleep apnea symptoms.
 Second, your doctor will work with you on healthy lifestyle changes that can help moderate your sleep apnea.
 These changes may include sleeping on your side instead of your back, avoiding alcohol (as alcohol relaxes the airway and makes it more likely for sleep apnea symptoms to occur), and losing weight.